-The Camelthorn (Acacia erioloba) is a protected tree in terms of the National Forest Act of 1998.
+Vachellia erioloba is a protected tree in terms of the National Forest Act of 1998.
 A permit would be required for any disturbance of these trees.
-A permit from the Department of Environment and Nature Conservation, Northern Cape Province would be required for the destruction of any natural vegetation.
+A permit from the Department of Environment and Nature Conservation, Northern Cape Province must be required for the destruction of any natural vegetation.

+One protected species, Jamesbrittenia maxii, is another protected species that was recorded on site, and is protected in terms of the Northern Cape Nature Conservation Act (Act No 9 of 2009) (NCNCA).
 An application must be made for a flora permit in terms of the NCNCA with regards to the impact on listed species identified in terms of Schedule 1 and 2 of the act.

 No plant species of conservation concern (Red List species) were found during the study.
-However, the Acacia erioloba (camelthorn) trees should be observed as a protected tree species.
+However, the Vachellia erioloba trees should be observed as a protected tree species.